usnistgov/NetSimulyzer-ns3-module/doc/source/sinks.rst

 The sink may also emit log messages when the state has changed, see the ``LoggingMode`` attribute.

-The model expects a State Changed trace in one of the following forms:
+The model expects a trace for state changes in one of the following forms:

 .. code-block:: C++